fogus/spiel/wurfelspiel/dwnsiwn/README.markdown

 Design notes
 ============

 *Dwnsiwn* is clearly inspired by [Inside](http://boardgamegeek.com/boardgame/30179/inside), designed by [Henrik Morast](http://boardgamegeek.com/boardgamedesigner/9007/henrik-morast).
 It started as a direct adaptation of Inside to a Spiel Mini set, but I found that less than inspiring.
-Instead, I tried to use the nature of the Spiel set's dicey nature to inform an Inside-like game.
+Instead, I tried to use the nature of the Spiel set's dicey nature to inform an Inside-like side-win majority theme.
 I hope that I succeeded.